 If you fail to meet one or both requirements, you will be placed on Financial Aid Warning for the following semester.
 While on warning you may still receive aid, but if you do not successfully complete the terms of warning, you will then be placed on Financial Aid Suspension for the following semester and will not be eligible for Federal or State Aid.
-Students on Financial Aid Suspension may appeal to the Director of Financial Aid if they feel that there are extenuating circumstances that warrant consideration.
-If the appeal is approved, the student will be placed on Financial Aid Probation, and will be eligible for aid.
+Students on Financial Aid Suspension may apply for financial aid probation using the Financial Services petition if they feel that there are extenuating circumstances that warrant consideration.
+If the appeal is approved, the student will be placed on Financial Aid Probation and will be eligible for aid.